 Civic Switchboard: Connecting Library and Community Information Networks

-The Civic Switchboard project will develop partnerships between libraries and local data intermediaries to better serve data users, further democratize data, and support equitable access to information.
+The Civic Switchboard project develops partnerships between libraries and local data intermediaries to better serve data users, further democratize data, and support equitable access to information.
 The Project team includes the Western Pennsylvania Regional Data Center, The University Library System at the University of Pittsburgh, Carnegie Library of Pittsburgh, and the Urban Institute's National Neighborhood Indicators Partnership.
-Guidance based on real-world pilots is needed to promote successful collaboration and coordination between public libraries, academic libraries, related data intermediaries, civic open data portals, and their associated data producers and users.
+A draft guide and toolkit based on real-world pilots promotes successful collaboration and coordination between public libraries, academic libraries, related data intermediaries, civic open data portals, and their associated data producers and users.